pinecoders/pinecoders.github.io/techniques/dsp/README.md

 <legend>Frequency Responses Of Butterworth Filters Using A Different Number Of Poles</legend>
 </p>

 The Butterworth filter is extremely popular because of its high frequency domain performances, the filter has no overshoots/undershoots and has a flat magnitude response.
-Some Butterworth filters with a different number of poles where described by Elhers [1] and are already available in the Pinescript repository.
+Some Butterworth filters with a different number of poles where described by Elhers [1] and are already available in the Pine Script repository.

-Alarcon, Guy and Binnie also proposed a simple 3 poles Butterworth filter [2], their design is computed in Pinescript as follows:
+Alarcon, Guy and Binnie also proposed a simple 3 poles Butterworth filter [2], their design is computed in Pine Script as follows:

 ```
 length = input(14),src = input(close)